MDAStanford/Vandelay-Health-Entra-IAM-Lab/Lab06/README.md

 The access review was designed around resource-owner accountability, with the group owner responsible for certifying continued access.

-During implementation, the target group did not have an available resource owner assigned to perform the review.
+During implementation, the target group did not have a resource owner available to perform the review.

 Rather than changing the governance model, a fallback reviewer was configured to prevent the certification process from stalling.